PEXANE2/azure-docs.tr-tr/articles/storage/blobs/storage-encrypt-decrypt-blobs-key-vault.md

 }
 ```

-## <a name="access-azure-storage-and-key-vault-in-your-program"></a>Programınızdaki Azure depolama ve Key Vault erişin
+## <a name="access-azure-storage-and-key-vault-in-your-program"></a>Programınızda Azure Depolama ve Anahtar Kasası'na erişin

-Main () yönteminde aşağıdaki kodu ekleyin.
+Main() yönteminde aşağıdaki kodu ekleyin.

 ```csharp
 // This is standard code to interact with Blob storage.